The Operator Ledger One business. Every month. On the record.

 One operator.

-Their books.
+Their business.

 No theory.